-Number of Number of Persons
+Number of Bedrooms Number of Persons

-Bedrooms Minimum Maximum
+Minimum Maximum

 0 1 1

 1 1 2

 2 2 4

 3 3 6 (4 at Latimer Manor)

 4 4 8 (6 at Latimer Manor)

-5 5 10
+5 5 (6 in Section 8) 10

 These standards are based on the assumption that each bedroom will accommodate no more than two (2) persons.
-Zero-bedroom units will only be assigned to one-person families.
+Zero bedroom units will only be assigned to one-person families.

-In determining bedroom size, Columbia Housing may include the presence of children to be born to a pregnant woman, children who are in the process of being adopted, children whose custody is being obtained, children who are temporarily away at school or children who are temporarily in foster care.
+In determining bedroom size, the Columbia Housing Authority may include the presence of children to be born to a pregnant woman, children who are in the process of being adopted, children whose custody is being obtained, children who are temporarily away at school, or children who are temporarily in foster-care.